irmen/Pyro4/docs/source/clientcode.rst

 .. note::
     The serializer(s) that a Pyro server/daemon accepts, is controlled by a different config item (``SERIALIZERS_ACCEPTED``).
 This can be a set of one or more serializers.
-    By default it accepts the set of 'safe' serializers, so "``pickle``" and "``dill``" are excluded.
+    By default it accepts the set of 'safe' serializers, so "``pickle``", "``cloudpickle``" and "``dill``" are excluded.
 If the server doesn't accept the serializer that you configured for your client, it will refuse the requests and respond with an exception that tells you about the unsupported serializer choice.
 If it *does* accept your requests, the server response will use the same serializer that was used for the request.

 .. note::
-    Because the name server is just a regular Pyro server as well, you will have to tell it to allow the pickle or dill serializers if your client code uses them.
+    Because the name server is just a regular Pyro server as well, you will have to tell it to allow the pickle, cloudpickle or dill serializers if your client code uses them.
     See :ref:`nameserver-pickle`.